benduran/totally-tubular/README.md

 # totally-tubular

-A completely framework-agnostic, JavaScript / TypeScript state management and update broadcasting library wit zero dependencies, solid performance and a micro file size.
+A completely framework-agnostic, JavaScript / TypeScript state management and update broadcasting library with zero dependencies, solid performance and a micro file size.

 **Woahhhh**